andreas-hartmann/mochi/README.md

 # mochi

-This is a basic LLM-based chatbot for the chat app Revolt.
-It supports per channel models and prompts as well as automatic transient history keeping.
+Mochi is a configurable LLM-based chatbot for Revolt.
+It supports per channel models and prompts as well as automatic transient history keeping and basic context awareness.

 ## Requirements
 * Only runs on Python 3.10 right now.